judemille/rust-xplane/README.md

  * Do not support Ukraine's struggle against their Russian oppressors.
  * Support any far-right parties or politicians (including Vladimir Putin, the GOP, AfD, FdI, and similar)

-I cannot stop you, but anyone observed to meet the above listed criteria interacts with the project will be blocked from posting issues or pull requests.
+I cannot stop you, but anyone observed to meet the above listed criteria who interacts with the project will be blocked from posting issues or pull requests.

 ## License

-Licensed under the European Union Public License, version 1.2.
-As the author currently resides outside the EU, all license disputes shall be handled in the courts of Belgium.
+Licensed under the Mozilla Public License, version 2.0.
 Any code from commit `ba89d4234c5b4d7088a40b2bb8f537f72e1e2df3` and before is dual-licensed under the Apache License and the MIT License, at your choice.

+### What does this mean for me?
+I get it, you don't have time to read the license.
+Here's some bullet points on what this license means for you.

+ * You may combine this library with other work that is under a different license, so long as the files of this library remain separate.
+   * The code of this library, under the MPL-2.0 license (or compatible), must be made readily available to users.
+   * Recipients of the larger work must be made aware of the use of this library, its license, and how to acquire the code of this library.
+ * Any modifications of this library's files must be published under the MPL-2.0.
+ * You may use this library commercially, so long as it is made clear that it is done on your own behalf, and not on the behalf of the contributors.

+There is some more nuance than that, but those bullet points are the general gist.

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed as above, without any additional terms or conditions.

+All commits must be signed-off (`git commit -s`).
+This is a declaration that you have read and agree to the terms in the [Developer Certificate of Origin](https://developercertificate.org/) (DCO).
+This can be considered to a CLA, but is different in that your copyright remains with you.
+All you are doing is attesting that you can contribute code under the repository's license.
+A copy of the DCO text is kept in this repository at DCO.txt.

 ## Minimum Supported Rust Version
 The MSRV of this crate is always the latest stable compiler version at the time of a given commit.
 Maybe it'll work on an older version.
 Maybe it won't.
 No guarantees.

-### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed as above, without any additional terms or conditions.